 - The light source is placed behind the object. - When using this method, it is important that the light is bigger than the field of view. - Backlighting light sources should be highly diffused and offer high homogeneity. - Backlighting makes it possible to see a silhouette.

 Lumher Vision Lighting Bar Light (PD Series)

 lumher

-Lumher's PD Series of machine vision bar LED lights provides high-powered and uniform illumination over the entire length of the bar light, ensuring uniform lighting conditions for machine vision systems.
+machine vision bar LED lights provides high-powered and uniform illumination over the entire length of the bar light, ensuring uniform lighting conditions for machine vision systems.